Best Craft Paint For Glass: This is Pretty Slick!

 You Need Enamel Based Paint For Glass!

 To paint on glass like a real boss, you need enamel paint.
-So last night I brought home some of these from Hobby Lobby – I had to do diligence first so I would get the right kind of paint to use on glass.
-It is water-based, but formulated a little differently.
+You may also need to permanently cure your items in the oven after drying.
+Last night I brought home some of these from Hobby Lobby – I had to do diligence first so I would get the right kind to use on glass.
+Now let’s look at some brands that make the cut!

 I picked up some enamel craft paint by DecoArt.
 It’s made by Plaid and that’s a great company too.
 Ready to see how it goes…I also got some Frosted Glass colors too !
 I’ve seen glass objects in some places with that pretty looking misty frosted look so I thought I would give it a try:)